activisthandbook/activisthandbook/articles/resources/rules-for-revolutionaries.md

 When you are part of a movement, campaign, or revolution that is successful, things are changing and growing too quickly to plan everything in advance.
 But to become bigger, you need to deal with more and more complex issues.
 You can increase complexity by finding solutions for the real problems that come up in dialogue with the leaders who are involved.

-### Rule 15: “Only Hire Staff Who Embrace the Rule “The Revolution Will Not Be Staffed”
+### Rule 15: Only Hire Staff Who Embrace the Rule “The Revolution Will Not Be Staffed”

 A good rule for revolutionaries is to respect and appreciate the volunteer leaders who are doing most of the work.
 When you have the chance to hire more people, avoid those who might look down on, offend, or discourage the volunteers.
 And if you realize you have hired someone like that, let them go as soon as possible.